Skip to content

 Create

-This example sets one bin mybin in the record mykey with a string value myvalue.
-This example uses the Namespace test, which is the default namespace specified in the server configuration file.
+The following examples adds a bin mybin in the record mykey with a string value myvalue.
+This example uses the namespace test, which is the default namespace specified in the server configuration file.
+The following write policy specifies the re-transmission policy, timeout interval, record expiration, and what to do if the record already exists.

 let policy = WritePolicy::default();